-The largest medical acupuncture study to date has shown that of the 570 people with osteoarthritis of the knee who were aged 50 or older, those who received acupuncture had a 40% decrease in pain and a nearly 40% improvement in function compared to baseline assessments.
-Modern medical studies are showing that acupuncture is an effective therapy for arthritis, osteoarthritis, knee pain, joint pain and a host of other health problems.
+In a large medical study, 570 people with osteoarthritis of the knee who were aged 50 or older received real acupuncture or ‘sham’ acupuncture.
+Those who received acupuncture had a 40% decrease in pain and a nearly 40% improvement in function compared to baseline assessments.
+Modern medical studies are showing that acupuncture is an effective treatment option for symptoms due to arthritis, osteoarthritis, knee pain, joint pain and a host of other health problems.

-I treat patients regularly for knee pain at my acupuncture office in Downingtown PA.
+I treat patients regularly for knee pain at my acupuncture clinic.
 Read this research article I reviewed that demonstrates acupuncture’s effectiveness for osteoarthritis of the knee joint.

 Osteoarthritis of the knee is a painful condition marked by knee inflammation of the knee joint and decreased function.
 Patients with osteoarthritis find walking, stair climbing, and other daily activities difficult.